islamoomostafa/PomodoroTimer/README.md

 2. Click the "Start" button to initiate a Pomodoro session.
 3. Work on your task until the Pomodoro timer rings.
 4. Take a short break.
-5. After completing a set of Pomodoros, take a longer break.

-## Customization

-You can customize the Pomodoro Timer according to your preferences:

-- Modify the timer durations in the script.
-- Replace the notification sound files with your own.
-- Customize the visual design using CSS.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Pomodoro Timer, please follow these steps:

-1. Fork the repository.
-2. Create a new branch.
-3. Make your enhancements or fixes.
-4. Submit a pull request.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).